dicroce/revere/docs/ARCHITECTURE.md

 ### Applications

 #### revere
 The main surveillance application that handles camera management, recording, and streaming.
+Also implements a full featured HTTP api.

 **Purpose:** Central hub for video surveillance operations